arieltl/etl/report.md

 - **Lwt**: For asynchronous operations.
 - **cohttp-lwt-unix**: For HTTP requests.

+Observation: The file links in this report only work properly when visualizing the markdown version in github.

 # Project Structure
  All of the source code is located in the `bin` directory.
 The main components are: